 The major reason why it disappeared was because man hunted it to extinction.
 First for meat, but when man later brought in domestic cattle, there was also an intentional extermination because of competition from the aurochs over forage in the grazing lands.
 The last aurochs individual died in Jaktorów in Poland 1627.

-The book can be ordered via Rewilding Europe’s web site or by sending an e-mail to email@example.com or firstname.lastname@example.org.
-The price is EUR 29.95 plus postage.
+The book can be ordered via Rewilding Europe’s web site or by sending an e-mail to firstname.lastname@example.org or email@example.com.
+The price is EUR 29.95 plus shipping costs.